Cholesterol and Triglycerides - Understand Your Levels

 - Low in Saturated Fats, Trans Fats and Cholesterol

-- Eat Heart Healthy Fats: Olive or Cannola Oil, Fatty Fish, Avocados and Nuts such as Almonds and Walnuts
+- Eat Heart Healthy Fats: Olive or Avocado Oil, Fatty Fish such as Salmon, Avocados and Nuts such as Almonds and Walnuts

 What Are Triglycerides?